open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_capsule_server.md

 ## Server identification and trust

-Enhanced security features provided by CDOC2 are only valid if the Capsule is transmitted via servers meeting the requirements of the specific encryption scenario (see section [02_protocol_and_cryptography_spec/ch02_encryption_schemes.md]).
+Enhanced security features provided by CDOC2 are only valid if the Capsule is transmitted via servers meeting the requirements of the specific encryption scenario (see [Encryption Schemes](../02_protocol_and_cryptography_spec/ch02_encryption_schemes.md) ).

 To ensure the recipient and sender’s confidence in the servers they are using, each client using the CDOC2 format must be provided with a list of trusted CCCS either as a part of the DigiDoc software package (or other client application) or in some other form.
 This list is also used for TLS key pinning.